alabut/alabut.github.io/writing/designsprint7.md

 ### 4.2 An Afternoon = Realistic Timeframe

-And to jump to the punchline of what’s worked for me instead, I’ve found that the best format to bring the whole team together to get their best thinking is a long afternoon meeting, regardless of the particular topic or design exercise.
+And for team exercises in particular, I’ve found that the best format to bring everyone together is a long afternoon meeting, regardless of the particular topic or design exercise.
+It's just long enough to get their best thinking, yet short enough to fit into an otherwise busy week.

 > Anything longer than the length of a movie is a corporate group therapy session disguised as real work.

+There's probably a biological reason why movies are all 90-120 minutes.
+It's about how long you can expect a group of people to pay attention to a single topic before they have to get up to eat, use the restroom, or just get on with their day.

+So it turns out to be the goldilocks amount for team meetings as well - not too short to rush through things, not too long to melt brains into uselessness.

-For brainstorming, that’s just enough time to clear the air and vent any pent-up ideas before discussing more experimental solutions.
+E.g. for brainstorming, that’s just enough time to clear the air and vent any pent-up ideas before discussing more experimental solutions.
 For usability tests, it’s enough time to watch a session and discuss the lessons learned afterwards.
 So on and so forth.

 ### 4.3 Team Sketching In 90 Minutes